Shifting the neutrino fog: studying the Isospin-violating Dark Matter case

 The profile likelihood ratio consists of the confrontation of two hypotheses.
 The background hypothesis $H_0$ considers only the number of neutrino events (Eq.~\ref{eq:NeutrinoEvents}) as background, while the test hypothesis $H_1$ considers the neutrinos and DM events (Eq.~\ref{eq:WIMPEvents}).
 Thus, in the background hypothesis, the number of expected and observed events in the bin $i$ is

 while the test hypothesis

 In order to test the background-only hypothesis against the alternative hypothesis, we use the profile likelihood ratio

-where the values of $\hat{\Phi}$ maximise the constrained Likelihood, $L_0$, while for the unconstrained Likelihood, $L_1$, we use the results of~\cite{Cowan:2010js,AristizabalSierra:2021kht}.
-In this sense, we use the Asimov dataset, where one representative dataset gives the maximum unconstrained Likelihood at the mean values of $\Phi$.
+where the values of $\hat{\Phi}$ maximise the constrained Likelihood, $L_0$, while for the unconstrained Likelihood, $L_1$, we have used the results of~\cite{Cowan:2010js,AristizabalSierra:2021kht}.
+In this sense, we utilise the Asimov dataset, where one representative dataset gives the maximum unconstrained likelihood at the mean values of $\Phi$.